programmablemanufacturing/programmable-manufacturing-lab/README.md

 # Programmable Manufacturing Lab

-**Open research and community artifacts for Physical AI, physics-informed decision layers, and programmable manufacturing.**
+Open research and community infrastructure for **industrial world models**, Physical AI decision layers, and programmable manufacturing.

+This repository explores how manufacturing teams can move from trial-and-error process development toward **physics-grounded decision systems** that reason about process states, uncertainty, experiments, and next-build choices.

+The initial technical focus is an open scaffold for **industrial world models**: lightweight abstractions that represent manufacturing as a state-transition process under physics constraints, sparse data, qualification requirements, and physical feedback.

+The first product-inspired wedge is qualification-oriented experiment planning for high-value metal additive manufacturing: helping teams reason about **what to build next, why it matters, and how much confidence it may add**.

 Foundation models generate information.
 Physical industries need systems that can make better decisions under real-world constraints.